stefanscript/simple-sortable/README.md

 # simple-sortable

-Simple vanilla sortable library, zero dependencies.
+Vanilla sortable library with zero dependencies.

 #### Start with a simple list with each element having it's own data id